 Information for dual nationals

-In 2005 Armenian law on citizenship was amended to permit dual nationality.
-Armenian authorities require Armenian citizens to enter and exit using their Armenian passports.
-This may limit the ability of the Australian Government to provide consular assistance to Australian/Armenian dual nationals.
-Male Australian/Armenian dual nationals are required to complete national service obligations if they visit Armenia.
+Male Australian-Armenian dual nationals between the ages of 18 to 27, may be subject to military conscription.
 Armenian citizenship laws may apply to a child born to parents who hold Armenian citizenship at the time of birth, regardless of the place of birth.
 If in doubt, check with the nearest Embassy or Consulate of Armenia well in advance of travel.

 We strongly recommend that you take out comprehensive travel insurance that will cover any overseas medical costs, before you depart.
 Confirm that your insurance covers you for the whole time you'll be away and check what circumstances and activities are not included in your policy.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.